 What will people think now?
 Will I get accused of being a sexual manipulator (for those who don’t really understand the sexual energy process)?
 Will I be accused of being anti-feminist?
 Will people think I’m unprofessional?
 I was feeling the resistance from men and women in my own career.

-Everything felt extreme, and I wondered if we will be able to get to a place where men and women find a way to interact that is not leading to sexual harassment and not shutting down relationship opportunities?
+Everything felt extreme, and I wondered if we will be able to get to a place where men and women find a way to interact that is not leading to sexual harassment and not shut down relationship opportunities.
 Because I need those, on many levels.
 So, I wrote a book about it.